wonderpl/dolly-web/docs/web_services/user.md

 {
     "error": "invalid request",
-    "message": "Both old and new passwords must be supplied" }
+    "message": ["Both old and new passwords must be supplied."]
+}
 ```